- SPECIAL POPULATIONS

-Several health organizations have pointed out the need to create specific programs for the LGBT community; however, very few studies have researched the efficacy of tailored interventions for this population.
+Several health organizations have pointed out the need to create specific tobacco cessation programs for the LGBT community; however, very few studies have researched the efficacy of tailored interventions for this population.

 Possible Future Directions for Prevention Efforts among LGBT Youth

-A survey was conducted among the LGBT youth in a community to find out what they would consider an effective preventative effort.
-This survey was given to youth who identified themselves as gay, lesbians, and transgender who were currently smoking or had recently quit smoking.
-It was also given to individuals who had knowledge on the subject of smoking among LGBT youth, such as parents.
-Some of their suggestions for effective preventive interventions included: 7
+A survey was conducted among the LGBT youth in a community to find out what they would consider an effective preventative effort.14 This survey was given to youth who identified themselves as gay, lesbians, and transgender, and who were currently smoking or had recently quit smoking.
+It was also given to individuals who had knowledge on the subject of smoking among LGBT youth (e.g., parents).
+Some of their suggestions for effective preventive interventions included:

-Another survey conducted among the LGBT youth in the community by an agency in San Francisco also found that (90%) of the LGBT youth would prefer LGBT-specific interventions.
-The majority of respondents suggested that ex-smokers (56%) and physicians (55%) teach the classes.7
+Another survey conducted among the LGBT youth found that (90%) of the LGBT youth would prefer LGBT-specific interventions.
+The majority of respondents suggested that ex-smokers (56%) and physicians (55%) should teach the classes.14

 Based on these surveys, LGBT youth could benefit from and would prefer tailored interventions.
 In addition, since sexual identification stress is central to tobacco consumption, it is important for these LGBT interventions to incorporate positive identity formation, to address psychosocial problems, and to be culturally sensitive to obtain positive results.

-The National Networks for Tobacco Control and Prevention: LGBT Priority Population Gay American Smoke Out "The Gay American Smoke Out is an opportunity for Lesbian, Gay, Bisexual and Transgendered (LGBT) individuals to challenge themselves to quit smoking.
-It is also an opportunity for LGBT organizations to provide resources for quitting and host fun events to raise awareness about tobacco use." http://www.gaysmokeout.net/
+The National Networks for Tobacco Control and Prevention: Gay American Smoke Out "The Gay American Smoke Out is an opportunity for Lesbian, Gay, Bisexual and Transgendered (LGBT) individuals to challenge themselves to quit smoking.
+It is also an opportunity for LGBT organizations to provide resources for quitting and host fun events to raise awareness about tobacco use."